zephyros-dev/media-server/README.md

   - Can be cheaply build with a Xeon E3-1230v3 CPU
   - Has 4 DIMM DDR3 slots, and support for ECC memory.
 DDDR4 ECC memory can be expensive
   - Has 2 GPU slots, though I don't really need SLI
+  - Has Intel AMT support, so I can have headless remote access to the BIOS for troubleshooting
 - It has some annoyances however:
   - The mainboard has no Nvme slot, and does not allow booting from PCIE slot directly, but can be solved via Cloverboot option from above
   - Has little room for HDD (2 by default), but can be solved by using a HDD cage